ryanwersal/scaffold/README.md

 ## SSL

 SSL is a hard requirement in the production configuration and all HTTP requests will be redirected to the appropriate HTTPS route.
+Feel free to use a self-signed cert for development and testing, but *do not* use it for production.
+Just get one from [Let's Encrypt](<https://letsencrypt.org>) or whatever.
 You need to have the following files present in /nginx/ssl:

 * app.crt
 * app.key